WLCB/archive/pages/Projects/metzerott_formatted.md

 He leaned his chin upon his two plump hands, as he sat tailor fashion[^tailor] on the floor, and delivered himself up to contemplation of the top, which lay just where it had toppled over from its last spin, as if there were inspiration in its gaudy hues.
 Presently he looked up brightly.

-[^tailor]: Tailors through the twentieth century sat cross-legged on tables in front of windows, to take advantage of the light and also to keep fabric off of floors and other work surfaces.
+[^tailor]: Tailors through the twentieth century sat cross-legged on tables in front of windows in order to take advantage of the light and also to keep fabric off of floors and other work surfaces.
 The [Put This On](https://putthison.com/savile-row-1957-my-friend-crimsonsox-found-some/) website has several photographs of tailors on London's famed Savile Row engaging in this practice.

 "I know," he said, "we can spin it togevver, and it can be bofe of ours.
 That's the only way to &rsquo;vide a top!"